sohbati/fitflow/fitflow-app/README.md

 ### Installation
 The app can be installed on devices that support PWA installation:
-- Click the "Install App" button when it appears
-- Or use the browser's "Add to Home Screen" option
+- Use the browser's "Add to Home Screen" option

 ### Google Authentication
 - Secure OAuth 2.0 authentication with Google